silky/public_or_perish_talk/bam.md

 control system that "GitHub" also uses, and there is a way to connect the two.

-Furthermore, they are attempting to add an element of interactivity into the papers, which is undeniably good.
+Furthermore, they are attempting to add an element of interactivity into the papers, by allowing one to use IPython in the middle of a document.

 Another example of this idea is the Sage Math Cloud.